Integral models of Shimura varieties with parahoric level structure, II: Introduction

-In these references, a version of Theorem \ref{introthm: LMD abelian type} is stated with the restriction in (3) only ruling out factors of type $D^{\bbH}$.
-Thus Theorem \ref{introthm: LMD abelian type} gives a slightly weaker result, but weaker only in the case that $(G^{\ad},\mu^{\ad})$ contains factors of ``exceptional type A''.
-Also, in Hodge type cases, the argument of \cite{KP} as corrected and extended in this paper, shows that the normalization of the Zariski closure of the Shimura variety for stabilizer level has the correct \'etale local structure under the assumption that the Hodge embedding is \emph{very good} (as opposed to just \emph{good}, as was stated in \cite{KP} and earlier versions of \cite{KZhou}), see Theorem \ref{thm: main SV Hodge}.
-However, these extra restrictions can be removed by combining this with the work in \cite{PRShtuka}, \cite{PRlsv}, \cite{DvHKZ}, that uses Scholze's theory of $p$-adic shtukas; this is explained in Remark \ref{rem: torsor for connected gp} and Theorem \ref{thm:sh}.
-For example, \cite[Thm.
-4.5.2]{PRShtuka} and its generalization in \cite{DvHKZ} implies that, under mild hypotheses on the Hodge embedding, this normalization is the canonical integral model of the Shimura variety in the sense of \cite{PRShtuka}.
-Hence, eventually the choice of Hodge embedding does not matter.
-In fact, we expect that the integral models $\SSh_{\rmK^\circ}(\G,X)$ of Theorem \ref{introthm: LMD abelian type} are canonical in the sense of \cite{PRShtuka}, also in the general abelian type case; this can probably be shown as in Daniels-Youcis \cite{DY} and Daniels--van Hoften--Kim--Zhang \cite{DvHKZ}.
+\begin{para} Theorem 4.6.23 of \cite{KP} is a version of Theorem \ref{introthm: LMD abelian type} in which the restriction in part (3) only rules out factors of type $D^{\bbH}$.
+(A corresponding result appeared in previous versions of \cite{KZhou}.)
+Thus, Theorem \ref{introthm: LMD abelian type} gives a slightly weaker result in the case that $(G^{\ad},\mu^{\ad})$ contains factors of ``exceptional type A''.
+However, this extra restriction is removed by Corollary \ref{corintro:PlusShtukas}.
+Also, in Hodge type cases, the argument of \cite{KP}, as corrected and extended in this paper under the assumption that the Hodge embedding is very good, gives Theorem \ref{thm: main SV Hodge}.
+This theorem implies that the normalization of the Zariski closure of the Shimura variety for stabilizer level under the Hodge embedding has the correct \'etale local structure.
+This last, slightly weaker, statement can be shown without the assumption that the Hodge embedding is very good, see Theorem \ref{thm:sh}.
+Both of these improvements require additional inputs from \cite{PRShtuka}, \cite{PRlsv}, \cite{DvHKZ}, which use Scholze's theory of $p$-adic shtukas. \end{para}

-We emphasize that the main results of the current paper are shown completely independently of the theory of $p$-adic shtukas, and in fact are needed to obtain the results in \cite{PRlsv} and \cite{DvHKZ}.
-Indeed, techniques that use $p$-adic shtukas alone do not seem enough to construct integral models which are \'etale locally isomorphic to the corresponding local model, not even in a single non-trivial example.